 Stone cladding gives a more natural look and adds a tinge of elegance to the walls.
-Stones are quarried and slashed into minute pieces to reduce the weight.
-These are then applied to the structures giving it an earthy and rustic look.
+Stones are quarried and slashed into minute pieces to reduce their weight.
+These are then applied to the structures giving them an earthy and rustic look.

-Ceramic cladding is light weighted and needs less maintenance.
-It is available in various textures and designs, making it a popular choice of architects.
+Ceramic cladding is lightly weighted and needs less maintenance.
+It is available in various textures and designs, making it a popular choice for architects.
 The material is durable, easy to clean and resistant to external weather conditions.